Frequently asked questions about shareholder resolutions and the agency agreement

 Are there any tax administration or tax liability consequences of entering this Agency Agreement?

 Is there any chance I will suffer non-tax costs as a consequence of entering into this Agency Agreement?

 No. Where statements or resolutions need to be distributed by the company to all shareholders for an AGM, the Corporations Act provides for these arrangements to be made at the company’s expense.
 The Agency Agreement will only be used to make a request for a distribution of statements or resolutions.

 What happens if I disagree with the content of a proposed resolution or statement?

-Don’t sign up.
-And if you already have, you can withdraw from the agreement by emailing us at email@example.com
+Don't sign up.
+And if you already have, you can withdraw from the agreement at any time by emailing us at [email protected]

 Will it become widely known that my name is attached to a resolution?